valots12/bcc-news-summarization/README.md

 ### Fine tuning of the best model

 In order to improve the results obtained on the best model, we have implemented a fine tuning strategy on the Pegasus model.
 Fine tuning allows us to adjust the weights estimated on a huge dataset in order to become more similar to a specific task.
 In this case, the goal of the strategy is to adapt the Pegasus model to sport documents, but still starting from the original weights.
-To avoid GPU limitations, we randomly selected 10000 documents from the original training dataset and 1000 from the validation one with their respective summaries.
 The training phase uses 8 elements for each training batch and 4 for each validation one.
 This step required 8 epochs and around 9 hours of training.
-After this step the improvement on the validation set was very limited so we decided to not continue more.
+After this step, the improvement on the validation set was very limited so we decided to not continue more.

 |                     | ROUGE-1 | ROUGE-2 | ROUGE-L | ROUGE-L SUM |
 | :---:               | :-----: | :-----: | :-----: | :---------: |